yugr/ShlibVisibilityChecker/README.md

 and `tdb` [fails to include `sys/types.h`](https://bugzilla.samba.org/show_bug.cgi?id=13398)).

 Other issues:
-* need to install transitive dependencies for development packages
+* need to install transitive dependencies for development packages (maybe just run everything in chroot?)
+* see if other shlibs within the same package are using private symbols; this is due to intra-project library (or tool) dependencies and should not be reported (`cups` or `libtiff` are notable examples of this)
 * need to install dependencies which are mentioned in pkgconfig files (even if they are not mentioned by `apt-cache`)
 * TODOs are scattered all over the codebase
 * rewrite `debiancheck` in Python/Perl (?)